cv-stuttgart/CCMR/README.md

 > _WACV 2024_ <br/>
 > Azin Jahedi, Maximilian Luz, Marc Rivinius and Andrés Bruhn

+If you find our work useful please [cite via BibTeX](CITATIONS.bib).

 ## Requirements

 The code has been tested with PyTorch 1.10.2+cu113.